Helmut Polensky

-Helmut Polensky (10 October 1915, Berlin - 6 November 2011, Saint-Tropez) was a German moto racer, racing driver and racing car constructor.
+Helmut Polensky (10 October 1915 in Berlin – 6 November 2011 in Saint-Tropez) was a German moto racer, racing driver and racing car constructor.

 Life outside racing

 Polensky was the youngest of four sons.
 His father was an architect.
 After leaving school and finishing military service, he began a career as a professional motorcycle and auto racer.
 After the Second World War, he married.
 He spent the last decades of his life in Saint-Tropez.

 The 1930s and the Second World War

 Polensky began racing motorcycles as a club racer in the mid-1930s.
 In 1939, he switched to sports car racing, piloting a used BMW 328.
 The same year, he signed as an engineer apprentice with Auto Union, and also joined the National Socialist Motor Corps.

 Polensky spent the Second World War as a logistics specialist in Berlin.
 In 1945 he escaped from a Soviet prisoner of war camp, fleeing to Hamburg.
 He worked there in 1946 as managing director of a small motor company.